MicrosoftDocs/win32/desktop-src/PerfCtrs/displaying-object-instance-and-counter-names.md

 ---
-Description: 'If you want to display a list of objects and their counters in a user interface, you must retrieve the performance data.' ms.assetid: '0d122fa8-2ed8-4bd8-a52e-6cb20fe81741'
+Description: If you want to display a list of objects and their counters in a user interface, you must retrieve the performance data. ms.assetid: 0d122fa8-2ed8-4bd8-a52e-6cb20fe81741
-title: 'Displaying Object, Instance, and Counter Names'
+title: Displaying Object, Instance, and Counter Names ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Displaying Object, Instance, and Counter Names